Define a vector of numbers

 What could prevent this from happening?

-One way to solve this problem is to store the packages used in each project inside the project directory, in what we might call a project environment.
+One way to solve this problem is to store the packages used in each project inside the project directory, in what we might call a project environment or virtual environment.
 This will keep each project isolated from the others, so that if you update a package in one project, it doesn’t affect any other project.

 However, this approach results in a lot of duplication: for one thing, you have copies of each package hanging around in every folder on your computer.
 That’s not storage efficient, but it does keep your code from breaking as frequently.